austinnnli/FORC_field-oriented-controller/README.md

 # FORC_field-oriented-controller
-Custom electronic speed controller (ESC) designed as a VESC alternative specifically for Field Oriented Control
+(Pronounced "Fork") Forc is a custom electronic speed controller (ESC) designed as a VESC alternative specifically for Field Oriented Control